Chapter One

 ‘Yes.
 I think it is.’

 The sound of the train became louder and louder as it got closer to us and soon it barged through with all its bluster, a wavering tremor through the ground and shooting electrical whips went through the rails.
 There was a hot electricity all around as if a thunderstorm was about to descend.
-We climbed up the slope, leaving the skull where it was as the train shot past pushing a violent cloud of hot air.
-We crawled back through the fence.
-We walked back home without saying a word as a magpie made a maraca sound somewhere above us.
+We climbed up the slope and crawled back through the fence leaving the skull where it was as the train shot past pushing a violent cloud of hot air.
+We walked to the nearest café without saying a word as a magpie made a maraca sound somewhere above us.

 © Michael Holloway